decompals/decompedia/projects/gamecube-wii/luigis-mansion.md

 # About
 An in-progress decompilation of [Luigi's Mansion](https://wikipedia.org/wiki/Luigi’s_Mansion) for the [Nintendo GameCube](https://wikipedia.org/wiki/Nintendo_GameCube).
 The focus is currently laid on the Japanese release (GLMJ01), but configurations exist for all [available versions](#versions).

+There are no known symbol maps for this game, however, it does come with [RTTI](https://www.sandordargo.com/blog/2023/03/01/binary-sizes-and-rtti).

 # History
 <ul>